-Full TitleA Phase II Study of Afatinib in Patients with Advanced HER2-positive Trastuzumab-Refractory Advanced Esophagogastric Cancer
+Full TitleA Phase II Study of Afatinib and Paclitaxel in Patients with Advanced HER2-positive Trastuzumab-Refractory Advanced Esophagogastric Cancer

 Cancers of at the junction of the esophagus and stomach (esophagogastric cancers) that produce high levels of a protein called HER2 may be treated with trastuzumab, a drug that targets this protein.
 However, in some patients, the cancer continues growing despite trastuzumab therapy.

 The goal of this study is to evaluate the safety and effectiveness of a drug called afatanib (also called BIBW 2992), which also targets HER2, in patients with metastatic esophagogastric cancer that has continued to grow despite trastuzumab treatment.
 Afatinib is a pill that is taken orally (by mouth).
 It is approved for treating some lung cancers; its use in this study is considered investigational.

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: